LingmoOS/LingmoOS/shell/frameworks/print-manager/README.md

 # Print Manager

-Print Manager is a small, relatively self-contained set of components integrated with Plasma System Settings for managing CUPS printer configurations.
+Print Manager is a small, relatively self-contained set of components integrated with Lingmo System Settings for managing CUPS printer configurations.

 ## Components